-Many people around the world are anxiously awaiting a COVID-19 vaccine.
-A handful of pharmaceutical companies are well into the development process and others have begun distribution — a process that ordinarily could take years, achieved in a matter of months.
+Many people around the world have already gotten or are anxiously awaiting a COVID-19 vaccine.
+A handful of pharmaceutical companies have been able to start their vaccine distribution — a process that ordinarily could take years, achieved in a matter of months.

 This understandably raises questions about how a vaccine could be developed so quickly.
 One reason is the use of messenger ribonucleic acid, or mRNA.
-Several potential COVID-19 vaccines are being made using synthetic mRNA, which drives protein production in cells to help defend the body against the virus.
+Some COVID-19 vaccines, including those made by Pfizer and Moderna, are being made using synthetic mRNA, which drives protein production in cells to help defend the body against the virus.